Castor Bay

 Castor Bay is a bay and suburb of the North Shore, located in Auckland which is in the North Island of New Zealand.
 Located between Milford and Campbells Bay, it is part of the East Coast Bays.
 To the east lies the islands of Rangitoto and Motutapu, which are easily visible from land.
 The suburb is in the North Shore ward, one of the thirteen administrative divisions of Auckland Council.

 The bay itself is quite small and is well sheltered by an artificial breakwater that extends from the northern edge of the bay, running towards the south.
-A small bark and grass area with several large pohutukawa trees offering shelter complements the beachfront and an extended coastline stretches out to the north towards Campbells Bay.
+A small bark and grass area with several large pōhutukawa trees offering shelter complements the beachfront and an extended coastline stretches out to the north towards Campbells Bay.

+Geography

+Castor Bay is located on the east coast of the North Shore, between Campbells Bay and Milford.
+The bay to the east shares the same name as the suburb, and looks out towards Rangitoto.
+The point to the east of Castor Bay is called Rahopara Point, and the river at the southern border of the suburb is called Wairau Creek.

+The land is primarily formed from clay and Waitemata sandstone, which can be seen in the cliffs along the coast.
+Prior to human settlement, the inland Castor Bay area was primarily a northern broadleaf podocarp forest, dominated by kauri, tōtara, mataī, miro, kauri and kahikatea trees.
+Pōhutukawa trees were a major feature of the coastline.